Anglo-Saxon Chronicle: H: Cottonian Fragment

 The Cottonian Fragment [H] consists of a single leaf, containing annals for 1113 and 1114.
 In the entry for 1113 it includes the phrase "he came to Winchester"; hence it is thought likely that the manuscript was written at Winchester.
 There is not enough of this manuscript for reliable relationships to other manuscripts to be established.
 Ker notes that the entries may have been written contemporarily.

 I: Easter Table Chronicle

 Easter Table Chronicle: A list of Chronicle entries accompanies a table of years, found on folios 133–37 in a badly burned manuscript containing miscellaneous notes on charms, the calculation of dates for church services, and annals pertaining to Christ Church, Canterbury.
 Most of the Chronicles entries pertain to Christ Church, Canterbury.
 Until 1109, the death of Anselm of Canterbury, they are in English.
 All but one of the following entries are in Latin.

 Part of [I] was written by a scribe soon after 1073, in the same hand and ink as the rest of the Caligula MS. After 1085, the annals are in various contemporary hands.
 The original annalist's entry for the Norman conquest is limited to "Her forðferde eadward kyng"; a later hand added the coming of William the Conqueror, "7 her com willelm."
-At one point this manuscript was at St Augustine's Abbey, Canterbury.